NattakittiP/missingness-mechanism-sensitivity/README.md

 ```
 code/           Every driver and shared module actually run to produce the results,
-                organized by phase (see "Reproducing the pipeline" below). code/FIGURES/
+                organized by phase (see "Reproducing the pipeline" below).
-                regenerates all 7 result figures from the production result tables.
 docs/           Methodology and results write-ups (start at docs/README.md).
-protocol_v2.yaml     Frozen, machine-readable experimental configuration.
 feature_manifest.csv Per-feature table: type, native missingness %, masking eligibility.
 ```